MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

  Detailed Error code | Error message
  --- | ---
- 6001 | The site that is being tried to index is not reachable 6005 | The source page that is being tried to index has been blocked by as per robots.txt configuration.
+ 6001 | The site that is being tried to index isn't reachable 6005 | The source page that is being tried to index has been blocked by as per robots.txt configuration.
  6008 | Unable to resolve the DNS
  6009 | For all client-side errors (Except HTTP 404, 408), refer to HTTP 4xx error codes for details.
- 6013 | The source page that is being tried to index could not be found.
-(HTTP 404 error) 6018 | The source page is not responding, and the request has timed out.
+ 6013 | The source page that is being tried to index couldn't be found.
+(HTTP 404 error) 6018 | The source page isn't responding, and the request has timed out.
 (HTTP 408 error) 6021 | The source page that is being tried to index has no textual content on the page.
  6023 | The source page that is being tried to index is unsupported (not an HTML page) 6024 | The source page that is being tried to index has unsupported content.

-* Errors 6001-6013 occur when the data source is not reachable due to a network issue or when the data source itself is deleted, moved, or renamed.
+* Errors 6001-6013 occur when the data source isn't reachable due to a network issue or when the data source itself is deleted, moved, or renamed.
 Check if the data source details provided are still valid.
-* Errors 6021-6024 occur when the data source contains non-textual content on the page or when the page is not an HTML.
+* Errors 6021-6024 occur when the data source contains non-textual content on the page or when the page isn't an HTML.
 Check the data source and add this page in exclusion list or ignore the error.